 "Oh, that's the spot, Doc!"

-Patients are frequently astonished that we can locate, just by feeling, the painful area.
+Patients are often astonished that we can locate, just by feeling, the painful area.
 Trigger points are very sensitive spots in muscle bands that trigger painful responses and are identified by heightened soreness in the patient and an apparent hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the surrounding muscle and tissues.

-A type of soft tissue therapy, trigger point therapy, first formulated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is founded on the theory that pain in one part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.
+A form of soft tissue therapy, trigger point therapy, first formulated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is founded on the theory that pain in one part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are areas of tenderness in a muscle.
 Trigger point therapy incorporates applied pressure to these painful, sensitive spots in order to alleviate their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are used together.
 Theoretically, active trigger points cause muscle pain which passes pain and tenderness to other areas of the body when pressed.
 Latent trigger points are those that don't have pain unless pressed, but they are believed to bring about joint stiffness and decreased ranges of motion as we get older.